-To be white is to be steeped in denial, another common psychological defense mechanism.
+To be white is to be steeped in denial, another common psychological defense mechanism and a major characteristic of white supremacy culture.
 Denial about our past (enslavement of Africans, genocide of native Americans), and therefore denial about our present (what the current social order says about people from different groups).
 All people have problems, even white people.
 And all people’s problems are real, even white people’s.
 And all people believe that their problems are important and deserve attention.
 But to be white is to be in denial about the fact that there are a whole host of problems that we will never have.
 Denial about white privilege comes from the inability to accept just how much more difficult life would be if we didn’t have everything that we have.
 And that is very human.
 No one wants to think about how lucky they are to have what they have, because that will force them to think about how much harder life could be, and that’s scary.

 One of the things we white people have is a history without enslavement, and the accumulated generational wealth and opportunities that were only made possible because of the exploitation of Black bodies.
 And we definitely don’t like thinking about how lucky we are to have the history we have, because the history is past.
 If my ancestors participated in a racist economy for their own benefit, but due to their own financial choices I grew up with less wealth than I’d like anyway, I’m much less likely to want to acknowledge that legacy.